FIWARE-Ops/FIWARE-Legal/docs/FIWARELabTermsAndConditions.md

 ### Registration and User Account

-To access the FIWARE Lab Services, You will be required to create a user account, which requires You to provide, amongst other things, a valid e-mail address at which You will accept communications from Us.
-Unless explicitly permitted, You may only create one user account per e-mail address and you will have a unique email address on FIWARE Lab.
+To access the FIWARE Lab Services, You will be required to create a user account, which requires You to provide, amongst other things, a valid email address at which You will accept communications from Us.
+Unless explicitly permitted, You may only create one user account per email address and you will have a unique email address on FIWARE Lab.
 During the process for creation of Your Account, You will be required to choose a User ID and a password to get access to the FIWARE Lab Services.